-The standard pace of study is 2 nights per week.
-At that pace, a 36-credit degree can be completed in about 14 to 16 months, including Summer term (or 18 months, if excluding the optional Summer evening courses).
+The standard pace of study is two nights per week.
+At that pace, a 36-credit degree can be completed in about 14-16 months, including the Summer term (or 18 months, if excluding the optional Summer evening courses).

 Variable Graduate Program Tuition

-The following degree programs are either a different length or format/audience:
+The following degree programs are either of different lengths or formats/audiences:

 Graduate Certificate Programs (varied lengths) are invoiced at CHF 630 per credit, including:

 * Credits for Certificate can be applied toward the Master en Gestion des Systèmes de Soins et de Santé (students who begin with the certificate therefore only pay for remaining courses if they also pursue the master's degree).

 Estimated Expenses for living in Geneva

-The following are provided for those who need to estimated total expenses related to life in Geneva, and are provided for your personal planning:
+The following are provided for those who need to estimate total expenses related to life in Geneva, and are provided for your personal planning:

 Enrollment Deposit (following admission)